4805 Edgemoor Lane

 The board represents the communities of Boyds, Clarksburg, Darnestown, Damascus, Derwood, Gaithersburg, Germantown, Goshen, Laytonsville, Hyattstown, Dickerson, Barnesville, Beallsville, Tobytown, Washington Grove, Montgomery Village, Poolesville and parts of North Potomac.

-The board usually meets at 7 p.m. on the third Monday of the month at the center.
+The board usually meets at 7 p.m. on the second Monday of the month at the center.

 One Veterans Place